FAQ's

 Does the school need to know if my student takes medication at home?
 If the medication affects his/her classroom performance, it is in the student's best interest that this information is shared with the school nurse.
 All information shared is kept confidential and shared only on a “need-to-know basis.”
 Please contact your school nurse with any questions.

-My student has an injury that will keep him out of gym for a few weeks.
-What should I do?
 Obtain a written note from the student's doctor stating the specific activity restriction and its duration.
 Please be sure to have the doctor write a note that states when your child is able to resume physical activity.
 This note should be given to the school nurse.

-My student has a severe food allergy.
-I want to be sure that he is safe while he is at school.
-What do I do?
 Notify your school nurse and your child's teacher about your student's allergy and how he/she describes his symptoms.
 Have the completed medication form and any emergency medication needed at school by the first day of attendance.

 What do I do if I have concerns regarding my student's vision and/or hearing?
 Vision and hearing screenings are done once a year at each school for specific grades, as mandated by the state.
 See Student Handbook for state mandates.